 Under Settings > Device Care > Battery you’ll find a few Power modes.
 These will change the screen brightness and resolution or even slow down the processor to extend battery life throughout the day.
 Click here for more information.

 At the bottom of this menu is Google’s Adaptive power saving which will automatically adjust things like battery and performance based on your usage patterns.
 It’s actually pretty useful, and that’s on top of Samsung’s own optimizations.
 Try one or both if you’re not happy with battery life.
-We use both with great results, and the update to Android 10 with One UI 2.0 will make it even better.
+We use both with great results, and the update to Android 10 with One UI 2.0 made it even better.

 Other Battery Tips & Tricks